janobourian/aws/smart_data_solution_architect/08_services.md

 * VPC Flow Logs
     * Information about IP traffic
     * The data could forward to S3, CloudWatch Logs, and Kinesis Data Firehose

+* Labs:
+    - Create a VPC
+    - Create a new subnet
+    - Edit Route tables to add the new subnets
+    - Launch EC2 instance